GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - **Are Accessibility optimized** (AODA in Ontario)
       - keyboard users might be somewhat limited to what's implemented within three.js library

-The `M3D` button, which stands for `Mobile 3D`, provides access to stripped down and simplified version of mobile friendly 3D viewers:
+The `M3D` button, which stands for `Mobile 3D`, provides access to:
+ - Simple Cube Shading example
+ - nunuStudio Games and Experiences examples
+   - not as functional and visually appealing as on a desktop but made available regardless
+ - Stripped down and simplified version of mobile friendly 3D viewers:
    - Almost all viewers are currently available and should work fine on desktop devices as well
    - Mobile `Quick Viewer`, `GM Viewer` and `GLTF Viewer` also include some export options and more features
- - All mobile testing was done on an Android mobile phone and an iPad
    - Consider bookmarking the [mobile main page](https://githubdragonfly.github.io/viewers/templates/Mobile/index.html) for continuous access to all viewers
    - Consider bookmarking any single viewer's link for continuous access to that particular viewer
    - Consider using WiFi connection, whenever possible, since the library files still need to be downloaded
+   - All mobile testing was done on an Android mobile phone and an iPad

 GitHub servers are providing correct access to all files:
-  - cloning or downloading this repository and using it offline will have a somewhat reduced functionality if run locally without some server
+  - Cloning or downloading this repository and using it offline will have a somewhat reduced functionality if run locally without some server
-  - these GitHub servers are also setting `CacheControl` to last only for 10 minutes so you might need to refresh the current page as needed.
+  - These GitHub servers are also setting `CacheControl` to last only for 10 minutes so you might need to refresh the current page as needed
   - No cookies will be served by my pages

-Repositories do contain projects in several different programming languages or a mix of: `Java` `VB.Net` `C#` `python` `JavaScript` `jQuery` `HTML/CSS` `shell`.
+Repositories do contain projects in several different programming languages, or a mix of:
+ - `HTML / CSS / JavaScript / jQuery`
+ - `Java`
+ - `VB.Net`
+ - `C#`
+ - `python`
+ - `shell`

 There is a lot of information and descriptions, some intended for Industrial Automation and some for general or personal use.
 All is good as an educational resource as well.

-For those who either deal with or are just learning about Programmable Logic Controllers (PLC), use whatever you can from my repositories and then make the [AdvancedHMI](https://www.advancedhmi.com/) website your next stop for highly functional FREE software.
+For those who either deal with or are just learning about Programmable Logic Controllers (PLC):
+ - Use whatever you can from my repositories
+ - Make the [AdvancedHMI](https://www.advancedhmi.com/) website your next stop for highly functional FREE software.

-Intro video shows how to start using 3D viewers by loading model files from a hard drive.
-It was captured by using the free and open source [OBS Studio](https://github.com/obsproject/obs-studio) software.
+Intro video shows how to start using 3D viewers by loading model files from a hard drive:
+ - It was captured by using the free and open source [OBS Studio](https://github.com/obsproject/obs-studio) software.

 # Mozilla Firefox screenshots